Dear Death: Production

 The film was written by Sridhar Venkatesan, who had earlier made films such as 6 Athiyayam (2018) and Yen Peyar Anandhan (2020).
 He used the concept of showcasing the concept of 'death' as on-screen character, and used it as a hyperlink between four separate stories shown in the film.
-The film's first look poster was released by actor Vijay Sethupathi in August 2022.
 Production on the film was completed by September 2022.
-A trailer of the film was released in early December 2022.

 The makers attempted to release the film on 30 December 2022, and held a press show earlier that week, but the film was eventually delayed by a week owing to a lack of screens.

 Reception

 The film was released on 6 January 2023 across Tamil Nadu.
 A critic form Thinaboomi gave the film a positive review, praising the film's concept.
 A reviewer from Thanthi TV also presented a favourable review of the film.